-We continue to recruit new members with the goal of diversification of participants to ensure we mirror the patient diversification at Morton Hospital and within our community.
+We have maintained a focus on recruiting new members to the committee with the goal of diversification of participants to ensure we mirror the patient diversification at Morton Hospital and within our community.
 Our PFAC has discussed utilizing hospital staff with various ethnic and cultural backgrounds to help recruit new members from their communities.
-Diversification of membership will be an ongoing goal with all recruitment efforts in the coming year.
+Diversification of membership will be an ongoing goal with all recruitment efforts in the coming years.